 Over the past several years, price completion equipment showed a steady upward trend due to a higher demand for shale drilling in North America and escalating materials costs.
-Yet, following the industry downturn, the market shall witness a correction, as a result of reduced activities and decreased the cost of commodities.
-On average prices declined by 20%-35% during 2015 and 2019.
+Yet, following the industry downturn, the market shall witness a correction, as a result of reduced activities and decreased cost of commodities.
+On average prices declined by 25%-40% between 2015 and 2021.

 Depending on the design and application, costs of completion equipment may vary by 4 x, due to material selection.
 Sour applications would significantly increase both costs and lead time for completion equipment.

 In addition, an important factor that drives the cost of completion equipment is the design of the system based on down-hole conditions and initial assumptions.
 Manufacturers tend to design systems with common design and refrain from spending additional R&D costs to “tailor-made” the system, which in turn makes them more competitive.
 The moment the completion equipment becomes unique, R&D share of the cost increases significantly.

 Key cost drivers are: